emabello42/SDCN-behavioral-cloning/README.md

 ## Project: Behavioral Cloning
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

-## Demo
+## Demos
-Finally, here are the videos I recorded while running the model in autonomous mode in the simulator:

 Track 1

 [![Track 1 - autonomous mode](https://img.youtube.com/vi/_R8782ymPYg/0.jpg)](https://www.youtube.com/watch?v=_R8782ymPYg)

 Track 2

 [![Track 2 - autonomous mode](https://img.youtube.com/vi/jTK0Ad-wXhc/0.jpg)](https://www.youtube.com/watch?v=jTK0Ad-wXhc)

 Overview
 ---

-In this project, a convolutional neural network is trained using images taken from three cameras (mounted in front of a car) to output the steering angle to an autonomous vehicle, so that the driving behavior is cloned.
-The model is trained, validated and tested using Keras.
+In this project, a convolutional neural network is trained to output the steering angle given as input the video taken from a camera located in front of a car, so that to autonomously drive a car in a simulator.
+The model is trained, validated and tested using Keras in Python.

 The [Udacity's Self-Driving Car Simulator](https://github.com/udacity/self-driving-car-sim) is used to steer a car around two tracks for data collection and testing.